Novel: Filling the Cracks—Chapter One

 May 1984

-It all stunk like the acrid scent of tar that burned her nostrils.
-A work crew filled cracks in the street outside her house.
+It all reeked like the acrid scent of tar that burned her nostrils.
+A work crew filled the cracks in the street outside her house.
 She draped the strap of her backpack over her shoulder and left her home.
 It was a bright, chilly May morning, and she waved to the workers before shuffling down the sidewalk toward her friend Lisa’s house, four bungalows down the block and across the street from hers.

-But a lot of secrets were kept in Coverville.
+However, many secrets were kept in Coverville.

 “You know I can’t.
 She won’t believe me.”